 - Add a new set of credentials directly on the API poller page,

-- Add a new set of credentials on the Manage Credentials page introduced in SAM 2020.2.5, or
+- Add a new set of credentials on the Manage Credentials page, or

 - Use existing credentials, as added on the API poller page or the Manage Credentials page.

 Credentials added on the API poller page are sent by HTTP with plain text, instead of HTTPS.
 Consider either adding credentials by logging in to the SolarWinds Platform server directly, or using the Manage Credentials page instead.